-The work reported in this paper is closely related to earlier work on process mining, i.e., discovering a process model based on some event log.
-The idea of applying process mining in the context of workflow management was first introduced in [9].
-Cook and Wolf have investigated similar issues in the context of software engineering processes using different approaches [12].
-Herbst and Karagiannis also address the issue of process mining in the context of workflow management using an inductive approach [21].
+Although focusing on a completely different problem, the work reported in this paper is related to earlier work on process mining, i.e., discovering a process model based on some event log.
+The idea of applying process mining in the context of workflow management was first introduced in [10].
+Cook and Wolf have investigated similar issues in the context of software engineering processes using different approaches [13].
+Herbst and Karagiannis also address the issue of process mining in the context of workflow management using an inductive approach [22].
 They use stochastic task graphs as an intermediate representation and generate a workflow model described in the ADONIS modeling language.
-Then there are several variants of the α algorithm [8, 37].
-In [8] it is shown that this algorithm can be proven to be correct for a large class of processes.
-In [37] a heuristic approach using rather simple metrics is used to construct so-called "dependency/frequency tables" and "dependency/frequency graphs".
+Then there are several variants of the α algorithm [9,35].
+In [9] it is shown that this algorithm can be proven to be correct for a large class of processes.
+In [35] a heuristic approach using rather simple metrics is used to construct so-called "dependency/frequency tables" and "dependency/frequency graphs".
 This is used as input for the α algorithm.
 As a result it is possible to tackle the problem of noise.
-For more information on process mining we refer to a special issue of Computers in Industry on process mining [7] and a survey paper [6].
+For more information on process mining we refer to a special issue of Computers in Industry on process mining [8] and a survey paper [7].
 Given the scope of this paper, we are unable to provide a complete listing of the many papers on process mining published in recent years.
+Instead, we refer to our website www.processmining.org and the references there for a more elaborate overview.